Xilinx/Vitis_Libraries/ultrasound/docs/src/features/details_L1.rst

 	- `VECDIM_foc_t`: dimension of the SIMD to be performed.
 Addressed in the Xilinx UG1076, it depends on the type chosen;
 	- `LEN32b_PARA_foc_t`: number of inputdata per invoking;
 - **kernel Inputs**:
-	- `para_const`: kernel_imagepoints self-used structural parameters include step(the distance between adjacent points), iter_line(record number of lines that have been processed) and so on.
+	- `para_const`: kernel_imagepoints self-used structural parameters include step(the distance between adjacent points), iter_line(record number of lines that have been processed), and so on.
-	- `para_xdc_def_pos_4d`: X and Y component of the vector which represent the transducer positions;
+	- `para_xdc_def_pos_4d`: X and Y components of the vector that represent the transducer positions;
 - **kernel Outputs**:
-	- `out`: An array which represents apodization distance per transducer;
+	- `out`: An array that represents apodization distance per transducer;